7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 and course_id

-variables are ready to go in
+variables are ready to go in the

 dataset, let’s proceed to the course data.
-Our goal is
+Our goal is to rename

-student so we can match them with the other variables we just created
+with the other variables we just created for the pre-survey data.
+In the code

-for the pre-survey data.
-In the code chunk below, we will rename both
+chunk below, we will rename both those variables.

-Now that we have two variables that are consistent across both
+Now that we have two variables that are consistent across both datasets - we

-datasets—we have called them course_id
+have called them course_id

 and student_id

-join the two datasets using the {dplyr} function, left_join()
+using the {dplyr} function, left_join()

-matching row in the right data frame to it.
-We will use two variables as
+the right data frame to it.
+We will use two variables as keys for joining the

-keys for joining the datasets, and we will specify those after the word
+datasets, and we will specify those after the word by

 .